keenanromain/AWS-SAA-C02-Study-Guide/README.md

 *Domain 2: Design High-Performing Architectures*

-  2.1 - Identify elastic and scalable computesolutions for a workload
+  2.1 - Identify elastic and scalable **compute** solutions for a workload

-  2.2 - Select high-performingand scalable storage solutions for a workload
+  2.2 - Select high-performing and scalable **storage** solutions for a workload

-  2.3 - Select high-performingnetworking solutions for a workload
+  2.3 - Select high-performing **networking** solutions for a workload

-  2.4 - Choose high-performingdatabase solutions for a workload
+  2.4 - Choose high-performing **database** solutions for a workload

 *Domain 3: Design Secure Applications and Architectures*